-2.3.3 Wet stabbing/setting of vertical reinforcing is not allowed.
+2.3.3 Wet stabbing and wet setting of reinforcing bars is not permitted.

-2.3.4 Bar placement methodology in accordance with Section 2.3.2 above and splice locations of vertical bars per Section 1.6.3 above shall be coordinated with the type of ICF system and construction joint locations used on the project.
+2.3.4 Method of securing bars (refer to Section 2.3.2 above) and splice locations of vertical bars per Section 1.6.3 above shall be coordinated with the type of ICF system and construction joint locations used on the project.